adamstreu/immutable_kubernetes_build/README.md

   * Run 'terraform init'
   * Run 'terraform apply'

-or just make script to run all of the above - or run through ci/cd chain
+or just make script to run all of the above - or run through a ci/cd chain

 # terraform.tfvars file template
 Create a file in the top directory called 'terraform.tsvars'.